Vladimir Tatosov: Biography

-Tatosov was born on 10 May 1926, in Moscow into an Armenian family.
+Tatosov was born on 10 May 1926, in Moscow, into an Armenian family.
 He spent his childhood in Baku.

 In 1946, he graduated from the drama school at the Sverdlovsk Drama Theater.
-In 1947, he was admitted to the troupe of the Saint Petersburg Comedy Theatre, after a while he moved to the Lenin's Komsomol Theatre.
-In 1963 he became an artist of the Gorky Bolshoi Drama Theater.
-In 1971 he moved to the Lenfilm film studio.
+In 1947, he was admitted to the troupe of the Saint Petersburg Comedy Theatre.
+After a while, he moved to Lenin's Komsomol Theatre.
+In 1963, he became an artist of the Gorky Bolshoi Drama Theater.
+In 1971, he moved to the Lenfilm film studio.

-He performed a lot in the variety, one year worked together with Arkady Raikin.
+He performed a lot in the variety, and for one year he worked together with Arkady Raikin.